timkicker/timkicker.github.io/source/faq/index.md

 #### Can I share articles from this blog on social media platforms?

-I would be reaaaaly happy if you did
+I would be reeaaaally happy if you did.

 #### Does your blog accept sponsored posts or collaborations?